 Intermittent Demand & Zero Sales Days

-There are certain items, such as luxury or seasonal products, that experience irregular demand or even periods with zero sales.
-For traditional forecasting methods, these scenarios can be confusing, and they may struggle to predict demand for them accurately.
+Certain items, such as luxury or seasonal products, experience irregular demand or even periods with zero sales.
+Understanding demand patterns by season helps retailers optimize inventory, adjust forecasts to account for seasonal shifts, and better prepare for periods of increased demand.
+For traditional forecasting methods, these scenarios can be confusing, and they may struggle to accurately predict demand.
+Our experts employ a range of techniques, including Croston’s method, to develop models that accurately predict slow-moving and low-frequency products.

 Price Elasticity & Promotion Sensitivity